ACA vs. Private Health Insurance in Tennessee | DC Insurance

 Income-based subsidies Yes — if income qualifies No

-Network flexibility Often regional HMO/EPO Nationwide PPO, no referrals
+Network flexibility Regional EPO Nationwide PPO, no referrals

 Best for pre-existing conditions ✓ Yes Depends on condition